kobykotiv/virgin_fund/docs/API-INTEGRATION.md

 ## How It Works

 ### Data Storage
-- API credentials are stored in the browser's localStorage
+- API credentials are stored in the browser's localStorage with AES-GCM encryption
+- A unique encryption key is required in the environment variables
+- Credentials are encrypted before storage and decrypted when needed
+- Encryption key should be kept secure and different in production
 - Credentials are never sent to our servers
 - All API requests are made directly from the client to Alpaca